Useful Notes / Sport in Australia

 Australia is a member of the Asian Football Confederation.

 The Australian Open, one of the four Grand Slam tournaments, is the biggest tennis competition held in Australia.
 It is the first major event and Grand Slam of the tennis season, and takes place on hard courts, the most modern and common type of court surface.
 A few minor ones are also held each year.
-Australia has created a number of great tennis players, with the most recent ones being the extremely cocky Lleyton Hewitt, and Sam Stosur.
+Australia has produced a number of great tennis players, with the most recent ones being the extremely cocky Lleyton Hewitt, and Sam Stosur.

 Ah, netball.
 Even though Australians are one of the best at this game, it has high turnout to its matches and some of its players are celebrities, for years the major networks wouldn't touch the broadcast rights with a ten-foot pole.
-Maybe because it's a girls sport. note
+Maybe because it's a girls' sport. note

 Netball is perceived to be one of the most brutal sports in the world, causing numerous injuries amongst athletic women, although injury rates per player are on par with most other limited-contact sports.
 It is also one of the few sports to require a fingernail sharpness test before play.
 Although men's netball is common at amateur level, it's almost always played with women's teams, so some morons just say it's girlified basketball.
 In 2008, Australia and New Zealand started the (semi-pro) ANZ Championship as the highest-level competition, and pay TV provider Fox Sports and free-to-air's SBS2